Circle actions and geometric quantisation: Resolution approach

-\begin{rema} The only property of $L$ being used in this paper is the existence of flat connections along $P$; any complex line bundle would do, not only a prequantum one.
-In particular: the tensor product between a prequantum line bundle and a bundle of half forms normal to $P$ ---the results here work if metaplectic correction is included. \end{rema}
+\begin{rema} The only property of $L$ being used here is the existence of flat connexions along $P$; any complex line bundle admitting such a connexion would do, not only a prequantum one ---the results here work if metaplectic correction is included. \end{rema}